kubernetes/enhancements/keps/sig-api-machinery/4355-coordinated-leader-election/README.md

 The `Strategy` field signals to the coordinated leader election controller the appropriate algorithm to use when selecting leaders.

-We will allow the Coordinated Leader Election controller to create a Lease without a holder.
+We will allow for the existence of a lease without a holder.
+This will allow `Strategy` to be injected and preserved for leases that may not want to use the default selected by CLE.
 If there are no candidate objects, the `Strategy` field will remain empty to indicate that the `Lease` is not managed by the CLE controller.
 Otherwise the strategy will always default to `MinimumCompatibilityVersion`.
-The `Lease` may also be updated by a third party to the desired `spec.Strategy` if an alternate strategy is preferred.
+The `Lease` may also be created or updated by a third party to the desired `spec.Strategy` if an alternate strategy is preferred.
 This may be done either by the candidates, users, or additional controllers.

+Releasing a `Lease` will involve resetting the holderIdentity to `nil` instead of deletion.
+This will preserve `Strategy` when a `Lease` object is released and reacquired by another candidate.

 #### Alternative for Strategy